lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 There are different ways for P to acquire an authentication credential CRED of another peer.
 For example, CRED can be supplied to P out-of-band by a trusted provider.

-Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This can rely on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).
+Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This can rely on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I field can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).

 Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value or reference.
 This is the case, e.g., for the EAD items defined by the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}.
 In particular, they can be used for transporting (a reference to) an access token, which in turn specifies by value or by reference the public authentication credential of the EDHOC peer acting as ACE client.